quasarstream/shaka-php/README.md

 - **Note**: Identifiers $RepresentationID$ and $Bandwidth$ are not supported in this version.
 Please file an issue if you want it to be supported.

 #### DASH Examples
-Please see [examples/DASH](/examples/dash) for details.
+Please see **[examples/DASH](/examples/dash)** for details.

 ### HLS
-[HTTP Live Streaming](https://developer.apple.com/streaming/) (also known as HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. as part of its QuickTime, Safari, OS X, and iOS software.
+**[HTTP Live Streaming](https://developer.apple.com/streaming/)** (also known as HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. as part of its QuickTime, Safari, OS X, and iOS software.
 It resembles MPEG-DASH in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each download loading one short chunk of an overall potentially unbounded transport stream.
 As the stream is played, the client may select from a number of different alternate streams containing the same material encoded at a variety of data rates, allowing the streaming session to adapt to the available data rate.
 At the start of the streaming session, HLS downloads an extended M3U playlist containing the metadata for the various sub-streams which are available.

 #### HLS Stream Options
-Besides [Stream Options](#stream-options) and [DRM Stream Options](#drm-stream-options), you can add options below:
+Besides **[Stream Options](#stream-options)** and **[DRM Stream Options](#drm-stream-options)**, you can add options below:

 |           Option    	                           |           Default             |                                                       Explanation                         	                                |
 |:------------------------------------------------:|:-----------------------------:|:---------------------------------------------------------------------------------------------------------------------:|